 - What assumptions were made in your experiments?

 - Why are there anomalies in your data?

 Much of what you need in project level documentation will have already been included in the project application.
-Documentation content, such as the aims and objectives of the project, any hypotheses, the methodologies used in the project, can be created even before the project has begun and so need not be very time consuming.
+Documentation content, such as the aims and objectives of the project, any hypotheses and the methodologies used in the project, can be created even before the project has begun and so should not be very time consuming.

 What is metadata?

 Metadata is often defined as data about data.

 It is related to the broader contextual information that describes your data, but is usually more structured in that it conforms to set standards and is machine readable.
 One typical use of metadata is to create a catalogue record for a dataset held in an archive.
 Bibliographical metadata about a journal article is another example of metadata.

 - An abstract of the data; and

 These are basic elements that most researchers consider "must-haves" for data documentation.
 Most metadata standards have formalised a set of mandatory metadata fields without which the metadata record is not valid.
 These often include Title, Creator, Description, Rights or Date.